 How do suction cups work?
-Comparing Adams Suction Hooks V. snap lock lever suction hooks.
+Adams Suction Hooks versus snap lock lever suction hooks.

 When a suction cup is pushed onto a glossy, non textured, non porous surface, the air underneath is expelled and a vacuum is created.
 As there is now no air pressure acting under the suction cup, only atmospheric pressure is being applied to the outside of the cup, so pushing it down onto the surface.
-Friction keeps the cup from sliding.
+A good suction cup on a slick surface, causes that pressure to be applied to the outside of the suction cup, pushing down on the surface.
+Friction keeps the suction cup from sliding.

-Air can eventually leak back under the cup (so equalising the air pressure again) especially with a cheap suction cup, but a higher quality made Adams suction cup dramatically slows downs this process and it performs better for longer.
+Air can eventually leak back under the cup (so equalising the air pressure again) especially with a cheap suction cup, but higher quality made Adams suction cups dramatically slows downs this process and they perform better for longer.

 Adams suction cups are made of a proprietary blend of materials that keep them working better and longer than any other cup.